oxc-project/oxc/README.md

 [eslint-plugin-import] will be our first application for the resolver, since it is currently a performance and complexity blocker for a lot of projects.

+### 🔸 Transpiler

+A transpiler is responsible for turning higher versions of ECMAScript to a lower version that can be used in older browsers.
+We are currently focusing on an esnext to es2015 transpiler.
+See the [umbrella issue](https://github.com/web-infra-dev/oxc/issues/974) for details.

 ### 🔸 Minifier

 JavaScript minification plays a crucial role in optimizing website performance as it reduces the amount of data sent to users,